A Comprehensive Survey on Underwater Image Enhancement Based on Deep Learning

 \textbf{Metrics.} The full-reference metrics include PSNR and SSIM.
 The no-reference metrics include UIQM \cite{panetta2015human}, UCIQE \cite{yang2015underwater} and URANKER \cite{guo2023underwater}.
-For all experimental analyzes and discussions below, we assume that the quantitative evaluation metrics that widely used in existing literatures are reliable.
+For all experimental analyses and discussions below, we assume that the quantitative evaluation metrics that are widely used in existing literature are reliable.
 Otherwise, we can not draw any conclusions.

 \textbf{Datasets.} The benchmark datasets with paired images include UIEB \cite{li2019underwater}, LSUI \cite{peng2023u}, \{EUVP-D/EUVP-I/EUVP-S\} from EUVP \cite{islam2020fast} and UFO-120 \cite{islam2020simultaneous}.
 The benchmark datasets without references include Challenge-60 from UIEB \cite{li2019underwater}, U45 \cite{li2019fusion}, UCCS from RUIE \cite{liu2020real}, and EUVP-330 from EUVP \cite{islam2020fast}.
 Different semi-supervised algorithms require different types of external data.
 In order to ensure fairness as much as possible, we use the pretrained models on the UIEB (full-reference training set) dataset for the performance test of no-reference datasets.